JovanovicLela/xv6-screen-colour/README.md

 # xv6-screen-colour
 > Modification of xv6 operating system

-The goal was to modify xv6 system to support changing font and bacground colours.\
+The goal was to modify xv6 system to support changing font and background colours.\
 \
 It contains following functionalities:
 * **show and hide the colour selection menu**